First Period After Pregnancy – A Guide for New Moms

-What to Expect From Your First Period After Giving Birth
+What to Expect From Your First Period After Giving Birth?

-The first period after pregnancy is different for different women.
-It can change massively, less or not at all, and you should be prepared for anything.
-You may have longer or shorter periods and heavier or lighter flow.
-You can also expect bleeding and vaginal discharge after giving birth, as they are very common post-pregnancy.
 Whether you have had a vaginal birth or caesarean delivery, you will experience some amount of vaginal bleeding and discharge after giving birth.
-This is due to the shedding of extrauterine lining and blood that your body must have acquired during pregnancy.
+This is due to the shedding of the extrauterine lining and blood that your body must have acquired during pregnancy.
 In the initial stages, you may experience heavy bleeding and clots.
-The bleeding that happens until 42 days after giving birth is lochia, and it changes colour from dark red to whitish discharge in those 42 days.
-You may have this discharge for up to six weeks, and in case you are breastfeeding your baby, you may expect your first menstrual period after birth around this time.
+The bleeding that happens until 42 days after giving birth is lochia, and it changes colour from dark red to pink to light yellowish-whitish discharge in those 42 days.
+You may have this discharge for up to six weeks, and if you are breastfeeding your baby, you may expect your first menstrual period after birth around this time (4).

 Why Don’t Breastfeeding Moms Get Their Periods Early?